johnbrumley/desma158/day-7b.md

 Take a look at the "Game Data" tool.
 If you scroll around (or search for names), you'll be able to find the data connected with your sprite / room / color palette

-## Try copying and pasting things from one game data file to another.
+## You can copy and paste things from one game data file to another.

 If you've decided to use any hacks or plugins this might be a bit more tricky.